Mustang IslandState Natural Area - Texas |

 and the mainland.

-for tenacious vines and deep rooted coastal grasses to
+possible for tenacious vines and deep rooted coastal

-tallest and become more sparsely vegetated as sands
+often tallest and become more sparsely vegetated as

-constantly sculpt their faces.
-Grasses and shrubs begin to
+sands constantly sculpt their faces.
+Grasses and shrubs

-catch hold behind the crest of the dunes, extending as a
+begin to catch hold behind the crest of the dunes,

 Beaches are constantly exposed to the relentless pounding of